-Most KPIs for the sale department are concentrated on revenue.
-Either collectively as in sales teams or they may be segmented by individual users ‘typical revenue banding’ or ‘product type’.
+It’s almost universally accepted that most KPIs for the sale department are concentrated on revenue.
+Either collectively as in the performance of sales teams - defined by revenue generation, or they may be segmented by individual users ‘typical revenue banding’ or even by ‘product type’.

 Closing efficiency ratio

 The ratio between the number of contacts (email, calls etc) that a person makes by the number of sales closed.
 Although this KPI deals with efficiency, when used in conjunction with a KPI for the average revenue value per sales it provides a good overview of an effective / efficient sales person / department.

 Sales cycle KPIs generally refer to the amount of time a sales person takes to generate revenue from a first contact.
 For example, if it takes 30 days from first contact to close of sale this figure can be viewed against other teams / sales employees to evaluate performance.

 New versus repeated business